The Weitzman Premium on the Social Cost of Carbon: Results

 Figure \ref{fig:age} shows the social cost of carbon by age.
 The pure rate of time preference is the same between ages 15 and 65, but increases for older people.
 The curvature of the utility function shows a steady increase with age.
 Therefore, the social cost of carbon is significantly higher for younger people.
 This is not inconsistent with survey evidence that younger people tend to be more concerned about climate change \citep{Lee2015, Poortinga2019}.

 Cost-benefit analysis of climate policy is the remit of learned journals and economic textbooks.
 No country strictly aligns its climate policy to the social cost of carbon.
 Nonetheless, the numbers in Figure \ref{fig:premium} correlate with climate policy, as shown in Figure \ref{fig:validation}.
 The left panel plots the social cost of carbon with national preferences against the relative difference between the projected emissions in 2030 under current policies and the emissions as foreseen in the Nationally Determined Contributions under the Paris Agreement.
 The middle panel plots the social cost of carbon against the 2024 carbon price.
 In both cases, there is a clear albeit far from perfect correlation.
 The right panel plots the social cost of carbon against the fraction of people willing to contribute 1\% of income to greenhouse gas emission reduction \citep{Andre2024}; the correlation is weaker and the wrong sign.
-As the other two panels show the expected sign, this may be because willingness to pay measure captures frustration with government policy.
+The same holds for support for a carbon tax as reported by \citet{dechez2025}.
+As the other two panels show the expected sign, this may be because willingness to pay tax measures capture frustration with government policy.